sxwCollection/sun-jenkins/README.md

 ## docker agent
 there two ways to connect Jenkins with docker:
 1. share the docker.sock
+2. setup:
+enable docker remote API
+vim /lib/systemd/system/docker.service
+set:
+ExecStart=/usr/bin/dockerd -H=fd:// -H=tcp://0.0.0.0:4243

-2. dind with jenkins agent running, if Jenkins is installed with dind way, it is all set up.
+3. dind with jenkins agent running, if Jenkins is installed with dind way, it is all set up.